-Thomas VanDrunen, Algorithmic Commonplaces, 2019.
+Thomas VanDrunen, Algorithmic Commonplaces, 2020.
 Under contract with Franklin, Beedle and Associates.
 Preprint available at the Wheaton College bookstore.
-[Updates to certain sections may be made available on Schoology.]

-Purpose of the course.
+PURPOSE OF THE COURSE.
 This course is a central part of the computer science major.
 This is the place where students solidify their understanding of algorithmic problem-solving, data abstraction, and the trade-offs of data structuring strategies.
 Moreover, students add knowledge of crucial algorithmic techniques and data structures to their toolkit.
 Specifically, there are six big ideas.
 The first three are pursued throughout the course, the last three refer to specific units.